 The idea behind using your putter from the fairway is that you limit the amount of time the golf ball is in the air and its relative momentum.
 Perhaps PGA Tour pro Arnold Palmer said it best: “Your worst putt will usually be as good as your best chip.”
 If you believe The King, the Texas Wedge is certainly something to consider, especially if you’re not all that great with a pitching wedge or getting backspin.

-By opting for a putt with your Texas wedge, you mitigate the risk of hitting the ball through the green and bring about a lower degree of difficulty compared to hitting a chipper.
+By opting for a putt with your Texas wedge, you mitigate the risk of blading the ball through the green.
 While you still need to hit the ball with the correct amount of power and assess the conditions of the lie, the Texas wedge offers a more accurate approach, especially for fast greens, windy and blustery conditions, or the less-than-confident chip shot.
 Even many of the best wedge players in the world have this shot in the bag.

 While the term Texas wedge may seem like a marketing gimmick, its origins are surprisingly straightforward.
 The term was actually popularized by golfers from the Lone Star State, who would often use a putter from the fairway to avoid the windy conditions associated with golfing in Texas.